 (c) Determine if accessible valves in the system flow path are in the correct positions by either visual observation of the valve; by flow indication; or by stem, local or remote position indication and that they are locked or sealed, if appropriate.

 (d) Verify that valves do not exhibit excessive packing or boron leakage, missing hand-wheels or bent stems.
 Ensure that local and remote position indications are functional and indicate the same values.
-Remote manual operating devices should .
+Remote manual operating devices should be functional.

 (e) Verify that pump seals do not show signs of excessive leakage.